DevFrancisA/DevFrancisA/README.md

 <!-- Your newest or most interesting project.
 One short paragraph, then the link.
-     Replace this block whenever something newer lands. --> 😤 **[college-corpus-rag](https://github.com/DevFrancisA/college-corpus-rag)** - a rag application I'm going by aggregating all my college course content and querying using semantic embedding and other cool techniques
+     Replace this block whenever something newer lands. --> 😤 **[college-corpus-rag](https://github.com/DevFrancisA/college-corpus-rag)** - I'll aggregate all my college course content and build a RAG allowing querying using hybrid search.
+Will implement various rag strategies to improve accuracy and quality of responses.
+Eventually will change the domain to something more complex to better test the RAGs capabilities.

 ---